britram/taps-transports/draft-ietf-taps-transports.md

 Another class of applications prefer a transport service that yields to other (higher-priority) traffic, such as interactive transmissions.
-While most traffic in the Internet uses loss-based congestion control and therefore need to fill the network buffers (to a certain level if Active Queue Management (AQM) is used), low-priority congestion control methods often react to changes in delay as an earlier indication of congestion.
+While most traffic in the Internet uses loss-based congestion control and therefore tends to fill the network buffers (to a certain level if Active Queue Management (AQM) is used), low-priority congestion control methods often react to changes in delay as an earlier indication of congestion.
 This approach tends to  induce less loss than a